 These shocking statistics come from Joel Patterson, founder of The Vested Group, a business management consultant in Plano.
 The Vested Group and HOBI International will host an electronics recycling event on Earth Day — Thursday, April 22.

 The event will take place from 7:30 a.m. to 1:30 p.m. at The Vested Group — 1001 18th St. in Plano.
 At last year’s event, they collected nearly eight tons of e-waste.

-They will accept some types of electronics but not others that may be recyclable.
-The Vested Group may not have enough space and weight capacity for them.
+They will accept some types of electronics but not others that may be recyclable because they may not have enough space and weight capacity for them.

 They will accept printers, computer monitors, TV’s, telephones, cell phones, game systems, computers and peripherals, as well as handheld devices like GPS’s and MP3 players.
 But they won’t accept automotive batteries, VCR tapes, cassette tapes, white goods like refrigerators, washers and dryers, and household electronic devices like hard dryers, toasters and coffee makers.